 Once the cooking process has finished, there’s a clever directional pressure release valve, which enables me to control the direction of the steam.
 The pressure regulator tells me when all the pressure has been released and then I can safely take off the lid to reveal what’s inside!

-With winter just around the corner, I thought I’d share one of my favourite recipes with you.
-It’s a hearty, 15 Minute Pressure Cooker Lentil and Bacon Soup.
+With winter just around the corner, I thought I’d share one of my favourite recipes with you; 15 Minute Pressure Cooker Lentil and Bacon Soup.

 A firm favourite with my three boys and me, it’s something that I can whip up in next to no time.